Pemmasi1/employee-backend/README.md

 # Employee Backend Project

 ## Overview
 This is the Employee Backend project, a Django application designed to manage employee-related data and functionalities.
+Appis deployed to Azure app service and database is hosted on azure sql server and deployment is initiated when changes are merged to main branch.

 ## Project Structure
 ```